Cornflower Crown Double Mixed 100 seeds

-Cornflower is an easy to grow hardy annual.
+Cornflower seeds are very popular in the UK and Crown Double Mix is an easy to grow hardy annual.
 Large double blooms.
 Up to 90 cm tall plants makes this strain an excellent variety for cutting and drying.
 Very popular flower seeds and easy to grow too.
 Cut the dead heads and the plants will keep producing throught the growing season.
 Great addition to summer borders, attracts wildlife.

 Cornflower, a UK native, comes in a range of colors and are quite easy to grow.
 They are a favorite of gardeners for their beauty, variety, and absolute ease of care.
 Blooming from early June through late August, this tall lanky plant with it's vivid single flower blooms is an eye-catcher.